-I love the natural flush you get after taking a brisk walk in the crisp fall air — so vibrant and glowing, no makeup required!
+I love the natural flush you get after taking a brisk walk in crisp, cool air — so vibrant and glowing, no makeup required!
 But this look fades as you head back inside where it’s warm and cozy, and settle down into your routine (for me that’s sitting or standing still in front of my laptop).
 So, to get and keep the look all day long, even while staring at my computer, I’ve replicated it with just a few fantastic, clean multi-functional clean products.
 Read on to see the products I used.
 And share any products you love for a fresh-faced fall look.

 This product is great for a pinched-cheek look.
 It blends well and lasts for hours, even over your face oils.
 While I didn’t use on my lips in this look, you certainly can if you want want more color on your lips.
 And because it’s made with clean ingredients, it’s no problem if you’re a lip-licker like I am.
 In fact, this products is LOADED with organic, anti-oxidant rich ingredients (red wine!), so you may even do a bit of good.